517: Beginning of the End

 Walter Winchell (1897-1972) was an American journalist and broadcaster whose chatty gossip column was read avidly across the nation.
 He also appeared on a weekly radio news program from the 1930s through the 1950s.
 In his later years he became an arch-conservative, supporting Senator Joe McCarthy’s Communist witch hunt in the 1950s.
 He also served as the narrator for the TV drama The Untouchables from 1959-1963.
 His trademark was a rumpled fedora.

-A line from the song "Angel of the Morning," written by Chip Taylor and recorded by several artists, such as Merilee Rush and Juice Newton.
-Sample lyrics: "Just call me angel of the morning, angel/Just touch my cheek before you leave me, baby/Just call me angel of the morning, angel/Then slowly turn away from me."
+A line from the song “Angel of the Morning,” written by Chip Taylor and recorded by multiple artists, including Merilee Rush and Juice Newton.
+Sample lyrics: “Just call me angel of the morning, angel/Just touch my cheek before you leave me, baby/Just call me angel of the morning, angel/Then slowly turn away from me.”
 (Thanks to Kenneth Morgan for this reference.)

 Uh, Houston, we’ve got a problem.